 Nazareth – A Muslim City in Israel

 I’ve been to Israel three times already and I did two trips to Nazareth.
-On my last visit, I was collaborating with Abraham Hostels in order to write a City Guide about Tel Aviv and Jerusalem.
+During my last trip, I was researching for my Tel Aviv Guide and my Jerusalem Guide.
 Since I also address sightseeing trips in my guide, I made sure to absolutely explore Israel further and get to know all the good spots.
 Therefore, I spent five days in Nazareth.

 How to Get to Nazareth